jriwanek-forks2/86Box-ICH2/README.md

 The general chipset is still very early in development and not complete.
 Yet more to come

 <h2>FAQ</h2>

 * What about Pentium III if we target the i8xx series?
-    - The Pentium III IPC is way too higher than the IPC of the Pentium II.
+    - The Pentium III IPC is way higher than the IPC of the Pentium II.
 Already the 86Box dynarec is way too slow even for a Pentium at some cases.
 86Box-ICH2 doesn't target Pentium III emulation at all.

 * What about a PR on official 86Box
     - Not gonna happen.